astroJarHead/irafScripts/README.md

 https://github.com/iraf-community

-for more information on the
+for more information on IRAF.